The History Of Electric Shock Therapy

 Today, electric shock therapy has been shelved in favor of talk therapy and more effective medications.
 Although it is no longer used as commonly as it was in the past, shock therapy for depression, schizophrenia, mania, and dementia is still widely used by mental health professionals when other types of treatment fail.

-What Is Shock Therapy?
+What Is Electric Shock Therapy?

-Electric shock therapy sometimes called electroconvulsive therapy (ECT), is a procedure that sends minor electric currents through a client’s brain.
+Electric shock therapy, sometimes called electroconvulsive therapy (ECT), is a procedure that sends minor electric currents through a client’s brain.
 By deliberately causing a short seizure, electric shock therapy attempts to alter a client’s brain chemistry with the intent of lessening the effects of a specific disorder, if not curing them entirely.

 Before electric shock therapy can be administered, a series of tests and examinations must take place.
 First, the client and doctor must discuss and explore the available treatment options for their disorder.
-A treatment plan will be constructed, and then the first procedure can occur.
+A will be constructed, and then the first procedure can occur.

 Clients will be put under general anesthesia at each session, fitted with an IV, and given a muscle relaxant before a nurse readies the procedure’s electrodes.